Upperdog/clean-image-filenames/readme.txt

 = Features =

-* Can be also used for other file types
+* Can be used for all file types or just image file types
 * Is multisite compatible
 * Works with custom upload_dir setups
 * Doesn't alter your database or uploads settings

-= Use for more than images =
+= Plugin filter for developers =

 By default, this plugin works with the following file types: GIF, JPEG, PNG.
 However, you can easily use this plugin for any file type you want by adding your own set of mime types using the `clean_image_filenames_mime_types` filter in your theme or plugin. **When using the filter, the default set of mime types is overridden.** For a complete list of mime types, see http://en.wikipedia.org/wiki/Internet_media_type